Project Lifecycle - Agile Framework

 Not everything smells like roses, unfortunately.
 Because of its

-allows people to
+framework nature, agile allows people to

-implement their own version
+implement their own version of it.

 Some implementations are great such as the examples above.
 Others, however,

-when in fact, they are their
+convince you they are agile when in fact, they are their

-own flavor of doom
+own flavor of doom.

 Make sure you really understand and stand behind the agile principles

-before choosing or creating your flavor of agile
+before choosing or creating your flavor of agile or this

-will mean the downfall of your project
+will mean the downfall of your project.

-methods include but are not
+Some examples of anti-agile methods include but are not

 exclusive to: